alextargov/Cross-It-Out/README.md

 As we already said the app contains points implementation.
 When the user creates a task he selects its priority - *high*, *medium* or *low*.
 The points for each of them are as follows - 10, 5, and 2.
-Of the user assumes that he completed his task, he should mark it as done.
+If the user assumes that he completed his task, he should mark it as done.
 By doing so he would be rewarder with points.
-If he assumes that he cannot complete the task, he should mark it as incompleted and points for this task will be substracted from the total amount.
+If he assumes that he cannot complete the task, he should mark it as incompleted and points for this task will be subtracted from the total amount.
 The event of substraction will occur also if a task's deadline is not met.